All Products

 Important

-The DingTalk operations in this topic are performed in the new DingTalk console.
-The information about the DingTalk Open Platform is for reference only.
-For more information, see the official DingTalk documentation.
+The DingTalk steps in this topic apply to the new DingTalk console.
+The DingTalk Open Platform information is for reference only.
+See the official DingTalk documentation for details.

-Step 1: Create a DingTalk application and add the application homepage URL
+Step 1: Create a DingTalk application and set the homepage URL

 1.1 Create a DingTalk application

-1. Use an administrator account to log on to the DingTalk Open Platform.
+1. Log on to the DingTalk Open Platform with an administrator account.
 In the top menu bar, click Application Development.

 2. In the navigation pane, choose Internal-facing Applications > DingTalk Application.